jojijacobk/JavaScript-Knowledge/Map.md

+# Array
+clone an array using `slice`

 # Map
 ## Difference between Map and Object
 Map is similar to Object but with a few more features.
+Map is similar to associative arrays in PHP.

 1. Map can have keys of any type whereas Object can have only string keys.
   Map can have a string, number, boolean or even an object as a key.
 But, Object would convert anything into a string as key.
 So for eg:
   ```javascript